nigelhenn/CI_CD_Pipeline_Demo/README.md

 The demo web page (served at the root of the deployed web server) includes:

-> *Nigel Hennigar's Basic Pipeline demo created using GitHub, Terraform, Docker, Jenkins, and Ansible in AWS for Kneat – Tuesday, 28th October 2025.*
+> *Basic Pipeline demo created using GitHub, Terraform, Docker, Jenkins, and Ansible in AWS for Kneat – Tuesday, 28th October 2025.*

 ---